psadda/crumsort-cpp/README.md

 This is a C to C++ port of Igor van den Hoven's crumsort.

 Porting crumsort to C++ is not as trivial as one might expect.
-The original crumsort has many C-isms that don't map well to modern C++.

-This port is a work in progress.
-There are still some issues that have to be fixed before it can be used as a drop in replacement for `std::sort`:
+The original crumsort has many C-isms that don't map well to modern C++ and prevent it from being used as a drop in replacement for `std::sort`:

 - It uses pointers, not random access iterators.
 This means that crumsort-cpp only works on arrays of contiguous memory, like `std::vector`, but not on discontiguous containers, like `std::deque`.
 - It assumes that that the sorted type is [trivial](https://en.cppreference.com/w/cpp/named_req/TrivialType).